xplenty/xplenty-api-doc-v2/README.md

 * **offset** - the index of the first object to retrieve, starting from 0
 * **limit** - the number of items to return (default is 20, maximum is 100)

-NOTE: You can also pass in a `page` parameter.
-By default, page always starts at 1.

 Information about pagination is provided in [the Link header](http://tools.ietf.org/html/rfc5988) of an API call, so that you know how many more requests are needed to retrieve the complete list of collection resources:

 ```shell